IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/resources/tutorials/developer-tutorials/privateData.md

     @Transactions(false)

-    public async verifyMyPrivateAsset(ctx: Context, myPrivateAssetId:   string, objectToVerify: MyPrivateAsset): Promise<boolean>
+    public async verifyMyPrivateAsset(ctx: Context, mspid: string, myPrivateAssetId: string, objectToVerify: MyPrivateAsset): Promise<boolean>

 This transaction requires three arguments – `mspid`, `myPrivateAssetId` and the `objectToVerify` (made up of a key/value pair).
-The `mspid` is the ID of the organization that you want to verify against, for example if Bob wants to verify Alice's data then he would input Alice's MSPID.
+The `mspid` is the ID of the organization that you want to verify against, for example if Bob wants to verify data in Alice's collection, then he would input Alice's MSPID.
 The `myPrivateAssetId` is simply the key that was used when saving the private data (supplied when passing in transient data) to the Private Data Collection.
 The object key and value will appear in the format `{"key":value"}`.
-For example, if Alice stores some private data `{"myPrivateValue":"50"}` in her Private Data Collection, identifiable by the MSPID `AliceOrg1MSP`, which only she has access to but wants to prove to Bob that it exists, Bob would use the verify transaction to confirm whether Alice is telling the truth or not.
+For example, if Alice stores some private data `{"myPrivateValue":"50"}` in her Private Data Collection, Bob could use the verify transaction to confirm whether Alice is telling the truth or not.
 Bob can now submit the `verifyPrivateAsset()` transaction with the arguments: `mspid` Alice's is `AliceOrg1MSP`, `asset ID` which is on the public ledger as `myPrivateAssetID` and the object `{"myPrivateValue":"50"}`.
 If Alice provided the correct data, the transaction should return true as the hash provided matches the hash stored on the public ledger.
 We will look at this in more detail later.

 Notice the lines that start with `@Transaction()`.
 These come before each function in the generated `Private Data Contract` and they define the preceding transaction to be a callable transaction function. `@Transaction()` takes a boolean parameter where `true` indicates that the function is intended to be called using `submit` and `false` indicates that the function is intended to be called using `evaluate`, with the default being set to true.
 The differences between `@Transaction()` and `@Transaction(false)` is especially important when it comes to the `readMyPrivateAsset()` transaction.
 A `Submit transaction` MUST NOT be performed on the `readMyPrivateAsset()`transaction.
 Doing so would result in the returned private data being submitted to the public ledger.

 At the top of the `Private Data Contract` you'll see the function `getCollectionName`, a helper function that returns the `collectionName` that is required when transacting with a private contract.
 It is currently implemented to utilize the implicit collection that is created when you create a Local Fabric network through the extension.
 Implicit collections are a v2.0 Hyperledger feature, find out more about them [on the official Hyperledger Fabric docs](https://hyperledger-fabric.readthedocs.io/en/release-2.2/private-data-arch.html#referencing-implicit-collections-from-chaincode).

 It is also worth having a look at the collections.json file at the root of the file directory for your project.
 Collections.json is the file that defines information such as who can persist data, how long private data is stored in a private database and the number of peers required for disseminating data – as well as how many it can be distributed to.
 The file currently contains only an empty array as we'll be using implicit collections in this tutorial, when you want to stop using implicit collections there is an example collections.json [on the official Hyperledger Fabric docs](https://hyperledger-fabric.readthedocs.io/en/release-2.2/private-data-arch.html#private-data-collection-definition).

 </details>

 ---